 10GB Plan

-2GB of data simply isn’t enough for everyone, so you may want to jump to the 10GB Cricket plan if you need to stay connected on the go.
+2GB of data isn’t enough for everyone, so you may want to jump to the 10GB Cricket plan if you need to stay connected on the go.
 Luckily, each line is more affordable than the last, so five times the data is well worth the extra fee.
-Extra data and the per-line discount are the only differences though — there’s still no streaming or hotspot available.
+Additional data and the per-line discount are the only differences, though — there’s still no streaming or hotspot available.
+However, you still get access to 5G as mentioned above without the 8Mbps cap.

 Highlights: